kubeflow/kubeflow/components/centraldashboard/ci/README.md

 ### Use Case

 This shows a TektonCD [pipelinerun](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md) that is intended to be run as a postsubmit following a centraldashboard PR commit.
 This shows a continuous integration feature where the post submit will update manifests/common/centraldashboard/base/kustomization.yaml with the new image tag generated from this PR.
+Specifically:

+1. A PR is merged into kubeflow/kubeflow updating central dashboard
+1. The merged commit is 1234
+1. This tekton pipelinerun is triggered to build the central dashboard image from code @1234.
+1. The pipelinerun edits manifests/common/centraldashboard/base/kustomization.yaml and adds the new image tag
+1. The pipelinerun calls `make generate; make test` and if successful opens a PR to update kubeflow/manifests to use the newly built image
+1. Approvers LGTM the PR to kubeflow/manifests and it gets merged

-### TektonCD pipelineruns, pipelines and tasks
+### Background information on TektonCD pipelineruns, pipelines and tasks

 A TektonCD PipelineRun takes 1 Pipeline and N PipelineResources.
 The PipelineResources can be git repos, git pull requests, docker images.